mouatezbenariba/kalbonyan-elmarsos-projects/Programming Foundations/Fundamentals/README.md

 #### Why we use IDEs instead of simple text editors ?
 - You can write entire programs in simple text editors, but in practice few programmers do.
 They use enhanced text editors called integrated development environments, or IDEs.

+#### What is syntax highlighting ?
+- Syntax highlighting is a feature of text editors that are used for programming, scripting, or markup languages, such as HTML.
+The feature displays text, especially source code, in different colours and fonts according to the category of terms. (source : Wikipedia)

+#### What are statements ?
+- Statements are the individual actions that you want your program to take.

+#### What are operators ?
+- Operators are symbols that tell the computer to perform an action with some input.

+#### Syntax vs Runtime vs Semantic (Troublesshooting issues) ?
+- Syntax : Language rules broken.
+- Runtime : Unable to execute.
+- Semantic: Unexpected output.